-A tummy tuck can be a transformative surgery for women and men who want to correct loose and sagging skin in their midsection where elasticity has been lost due to pregnancy, significant weight loss, or genetics.
+A tummy tuck in Austin with our team at Austin Face & Body can be a transformative surgery for women and men who want to correct loose and sagging skin in their midsection where elasticity has been lost due to pregnancy, significant weight loss, or genetics.

 What is a tummy tuck?

 A tummy tuck, or abdominoplasty, re-contours the abdominal area after skin elasticity has been lost and the muscles have been weakened due to extreme body changes such as pregnancy or excess weight loss.
+This transformative procedure enhances physical appearance and self-esteem.
 This life-changing procedure has the ability to:

 - Remove excess fat and skin